BioDT/biodt-pandoc/README.md

 # Pandoc tool for BioDT HTML slides

-This repository contains file and instructions for creating HTML slides in the style of the BioDT pptx template, using Pandoc and markdown.
+This repository contains files and instructions for creating HTML slides in the style of the BioDT pptx template, using Pandoc and markdown.
 The contents are based on an [existing tool developed by CSC for creating HTML slides](https://github.com/csc-training/csc-env-eff/blob/master/contribute_guide/MD_into_html.md).

 # Instructions